5-Year Business Plan

 Ship a usable product fast, then layer intelligence on top.
 The phased roadmap balances ambition with focus.

-Usable PM tool for a 20-person agency managing 3-5 clients
+Full PM tool for agencies managing multiple clients

 AI becomes a proactive teammate, not just a feature